Year 1

 Phonics

 Year 1 is a really important year as we continue to build on the phonics knowledge which was secured in Reception.
 We will continue to teach the children Set 1, 2 and 3 sounds following our Read Write Inc Phonics scheme.
-The children are assessed every half term to progress through the Read Write Inc Phonics programme with accuracy and fluency.
-All Y1 children will take the National phonics screening check in June.
+The children are assessed every half-term to progress through the Read Write Inc Phonics programme with accuracy and fluency.
+All Year 1 children will take the National phonics screening check in June.
+Come along to our Phonics and Early Reading talk on October 2nd at 9am to find out more about how we teach reading and how you can support at home.

 Maths